-We reviewed Duke transmission outages on March 4, 16 and 19.
-These days showed a decrease in Base AFC coincident with TSR refusals.
-Two outages had a significant impact on this flowgate:
+We reviewed Duke transmission outages on these same days.
+Three outages had a significant impact on this flowgate:

-- From through the kV line was out of service. - From M through the end of the study period, the kV lines were out of service.
+- From May through June the lines were out of service. - From April through April the was out of service. - From April through May the was out of service.

 We reviewed these outages further in the Transmission Outages section of this report and found them to be reasonable and justified.

-Since this is a Duke flowgate, we reviewed the accuracy of the AFC process further by analyzing how close the flowgate was to its operating limits in real time during periods when the Base AFC was negative or near zero coincident with refusals (March 4, 16 and 19).
-We found that in real time, the flows exceeded 100 percent of the operating limit for March 16 and 19.
-On March 4, the flows reached 61 percent of the limit.
-Overall, this indicates that the day-ahead studies were accurate predictors of real-time conditions for this flowgate.
+Because this is a Duke flowgate, we reviewed the accuracy of the AFC process further by analyzing how close the flowgate was in real time to the forecasted flows on June 18, 22, and 25 when the Base AFC was near zero coincident with refusals.
+We found that the real-time flows peaked at less than the forecasted values by about 20 percent.
+Overall, this indicates that the day-ahead studies were reasonably accurate predictors of real-time conditions for this flowgate.